Pelvic Floor Weakness

 In the urogynaecology department of Continence Center Hirslanden, pelvic floor training is carried out under the guidance of experienced pelvic floor therapists, so that we can effectively treat conditions such as pelvic floor prolapse.
 You are in the best and most competent hands with us, from the initial diagnosis and consultation to overcoming the ailment.

 Contact us for a consultation and we will be happy to inform you about your individual assessment and treatment options.
-You are welcome to use our online appointment booking or contact us by phone at +41 44 387 29 10.
+You are welcome to use our online appointment system or contact us by telephone.